franleplant/nosleepjavascript-blog/content/blog/tailwindcss-experience/index.md

 - **no high level primitives**: you do need to build higher level stuff from scratch like inputs, buttons, modals, etc, and certain UI components are surprisingly complex with variants, different flags for different states, etc.
 - **css only**: certain common things are going to require manual implementations (think anything that requires js): form input validation states, modals, etc.
-- **missing variants** it is awkward to find out which variants (i.e. `lg:dark:hover:shadow`) are not already generated, you basically need to wait for compilation and see if that class has any styles attached to it. **Important** this has been recently solved with the `JIT` patch which is still marked as experimental as we speak, but `JIT` also removes the possibility of live editing your html to add Tailwind Css classes for a quick feedback loop (because that particular class might not have been generated and injected on the compilation process).
+- **missing variants**: it is awkward to find out which variants (i.e. `lg:dark:hover:shadow`) are not already generated, you basically need to wait for compilation and see if that class has any styles attached to it. **Important** this has been recently solved with the `JIT` patch which is still marked as experimental as we speak, but `JIT` also removes the possibility of live editing your html to add Tailwind Css classes for a quick feedback loop (because that particular class might not have been generated and injected on the compilation process).
 - **requires compilation**: it uses [postcss][25] to compile your css plus it inspects all your source files to only emit the css classes that your site is actually using, this means that you are going to need `Node.js` available which means that if you are using other technologies this might mean extra complexity for your apps, but it is a pretty common practice to have compilation pipelines for Front End applications so it shouldn't be that bad.

-- **Bonus Con**: Gatsby has become super slow, it is not directly related to Tailwind but it looks like it adds to the slowness, if you have any clues how to improve on this let me know.
+**Bonus Con**: Gatsby has become super slow, it is not directly related to Tailwind but it looks like it adds to the slowness, if you have any clues how to improve on this let me know.

 ## Conclusion